jasonrowsell/credit-card-validator/README.md

 For an interactive prompt that will allow you to experiment:

-Run IRB:
+Run Node:

 ```shell
 node
 ```

-Once in IRB:
+Once in Node:

 ```node
 const Validator = require './src/validator.js'